janse180/dynamiccluster/restapi.md

 * hold: disable the worker node.
 If it has running jobs they will continue to run, but the worker node will not accept new jobs.
 * unhold: enable the worker node.
 Set it back to normal.
 * vacate: force deletion of all running jobs.
-You may want to hold it first otherwise new jobs will be scheduled on it onnce existing jobs are deleted.
+You may want to hold it first otherwise new jobs will be scheduled on it once existing jobs are deleted.

 #### Example response